gt-cs3220/gt-cs3220.github.io/Vivado_Installation_Steps/vivado_install_steps.md

 Wait for the installation to be completed.
 This may take several hours. \
 **Note** \
 **If there is any problems for installation please post it on Piazza or contact with Sam or Hanning.
 Just in case, you can also use Vivado on CRNCH server.**

+## Step 7
+Install board file: please download boad file from the manufacture website (https://www.tulembedded.com/FPGA/ProductsPYNQ-Z2.html)
+Installing these files in Vivado, allows the board to be selected when creating a new project.
+This will configure the Zynq PS settings.

+To install the board files, extract, and copy the board files folder to:

+<Xilinx installation directory>\Vivado\<version>\data\boards